UnchartedBull/OctoDash/README.md

 Having issues during the installation?
 Please have a look at the [Troubleshooting Guide](https://github.com/UnchartedBull/OctoDash/wiki/Troubleshooting) first.

 ## Update

+_deprecated, from v2.0 onwards OctoDash can be updated from within the app_

 ```
 wget -qO- https://github.com/UnchartedBull/OctoDash/raw/master/scripts/update.sh | bash